bondhome/bond-cli/README.md

 # Bond Command Line Interface

 EDIT: This project is in a beta state.
 We released it on the principle of release early & often.
 It is here just in case it benefits a member of the Bond Home community.
 Your mileage may vary!
-Bug reports and feature requests are strongly encouraged, just open an issue!

 ## Purpose